-- The Taikodani Inari Jinja: A gigantic Shinto Shrine sitting on top of a mountain.
-Visitors have the option of walking underneath over 1000 red Torii gates to reach it.
+- The Taikodani Inari Jinja: A gigantic Shinto shrine sitting on top of a mountain.
+Visitors have the option of walking underneath over 1000 red torii gates to reach it.
 Be on the lookout for white fox figurines.

-- Tonomachi Street: Step back in time to the Edo Era where being surrounded by white walls, wooden gates and carp-filled moats was considered normal.
+- Tonomachi Street: Step back in time to the Edo period where being surrounded by white walls, wooden gates, and carp-filled moats was considered normal.

 Japanese Cultural Activities JETs Have Participated In

-Two local taiko groups (one in Tsuwano and one in Hikimi) are good options for JETs who have an interest in this powerful form of music.
-Or if you like to dance, the Yasokoi group combines traditional Japanese and modern dance into a mesmerizing style.
+- Two local taiko groups (one in Tsuwano and one in Hikimi) are good options for JETs who have an interest in this powerful form of music.
+Or if you like to dance, the Yasokoi group combines traditional and modern Japanese dance in a mesmerizing style.

 Things JETs Do in Their Spare Time

 - Create an original blend of tea at the Komien Kamiryo Tea Store

 - Hike the area using the Chugoku Nature Trail, Mt.
 Aono paths, or even just to the Taikodani Shrine